 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
 It tells which Part D prescription drugs are covered under the Part D benefit included in Aurora Health Quartz Medicare Advantage.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Aurora Health Quartz Medicare Advantage Drug List.
+Medicare has approved the Aurora Health Quartz Medicare Advantage "Drug List."

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

-We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (QuartzBenefits.com/MedicareAdvantage) or call a Quartz Champion.
+We will provide you a copy of the "Drug List."
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (QuartzBenefits.com/MAFormulary) or call your Quartz Champion Service Team.